rafaelaudy/rafaelaudy.github.io/about.md

 title: Hello and welcome
 permalink: /about/
 ---
-My name is Rafael Audy Glanzner and I am a happy Brazilian, a traveller aficionado, gamer and geek. :)
+My name is Rafael Audy Glanzner and I am a happy Brazilian, traveller aficionado, gamer and geek. :)

 I am passionate about the art of building quality software, especially when I am involved in those big, shiny and sexy web projects!  <br>
 I firmly believe in the values behind the agile methodologies, specially the continuous improvement part of it. <br>